Monday, July 18, 2011

 Heat oil in pot.

-Remove sandwiches from refrigerator and unwrap.
+Remove sandwiches from the refrigerator and unwrap.
 Cut them in half, from corner to corner.
 You should have a triangle.

 Dip each triangle into the batter and VERY CAREFULLY add the triangle to the hot oil.
 It will bubble up over the sandwich.
 Cook for 3-4 minutes on each side.
 They should be golden brown.